eobermuhlner/assessment-calculator/README.md

 The application follows a service-oriented design.

 Two services are available:
-* `NumberService` converts strings into numbers
+- `NumberService` converts strings into numbers
-* `CalculatorService` does the actual calculations
+- `CalculatorService` does the actual calculations

-The contract as described by our Boss is documented in the Java interfaces.
+The contract as described by our boss is documented in the Java interfaces.

 Everything is of course unit-tested and the application is well tested